 Asymptomatic extragenital lichen sclerosus usually requires no treatment as control of pruritus rather than resolution of the lesion, which is a more realistic goal of therapy.

-Genital lichen sclerosus may respond to potent topical corticosteroids although the patient should be warned that the clinical appearance does not always reverse, even if symptoms are relieved.
+Genital lichen sclerosus may respond to ultrapotent (superpotent) topical corticosteroids although the patient should be warned that the clinical appearance does not always reverse, even if symptoms are relieved.
 It is widely reported that prepubertal lichen sclerosus in girls may resolve spontaneously although some of these patients may go on to suffer from various types of vulvodynia in adulthood.
+Treatment will necessarily be prolonged, and short-term treatments often lead to suboptimal control of findings and symptoms.

 The calcineurin inhibitors (ie, tacrolimus, pimecrolimus) have been found to help some patients, especially with genital lichen sclerosus, but they do not work as fast or as effectively as potent topical corticosteroids.
 They may have a role in maintenance therapy, although several case reports have described that they were not effective.

 Circumcision may benefit male lichen sclerosus and the phimosis that may accompany it.
-Vulvar surgery is not recommended unless an associated malignancy is present.
-Extragenital lesions may be excised but some caution should be taken as lichen sclerosus has arisen in old surgical scars.
+Vulvar surgery has not been recommended unless an associated malignancy is present.
+More recent articles have suggested that surgical release of clitoral phimosis and labial adhesions may improve some patients with severe dyspareunia, although the numbers were small and some surgical complications were noted.[27, 28] Extragenital lesions may be excised, but some caution should be taken as lichen sclerosus has arisen in old surgical scars.

 Consultations with the following specialists may be helpful: